mamarjan/gff3-pltools/README.md

 ### Run tests

+The DMD compiler and rake utility are required to run the tests.
 You can use the "unittests" rake task to run D unittests, like this:

 ```sh
     rake unittests